dudeperf3ct/dudeperf3ct.github.io/content/posts/ultrascale_data_parallelism.md

 Instead of saving all the activations in the memory during the forward pass, gradient checkpointing reduces the memory footprint by recomputing some of the activations during backward pass.
 This helps save the activation memory for a single batch size.

 Gradient accumulation controls the effective batch size by accumulating gradients over multiple smaller micro-batches before performing a weight update.
-This technique allows training with larger batch sizes and also highlights a key optimization opportunity -- each micro-batch can be processed independently, hence need for using multiple GPUs to parallelize and accelerate training.
+This technique allows training with larger batch sizes and highlights a key optimization opportunity -- each micro-batch can be processed independently, hence need for using multiple GPUs to parallelize and accelerate training.

 The first parallelization strategy that we will be looking at is **Data Parallelism**.